 There is considerable research that identifies the importance of the teaching of literacy and numeracy and ICT in the context of the different curriculum areas.
 It is both appropriate and necessary that the literacy, numeracy and ICT requirements be embedded in the curriculum areas.

-Standards and levels The Victorian Curriculum F–10 is structured as a continuum across levels of learning achievement not years of schooling.
+The Victorian Curriculum F–10 is structured as a continuum across levels of learning achievement not years of schooling.
 This enables the development of targeted learning programs for all students, where the curriculum is used to plan in relation to the actual learning level of each student rather than their assumed level of learning based on age.

 Further information on the placement of the achievement standards is available: